assemble/grunt-github-api/docs/options.md

 ## output
 > Used to idenify where cache and downloaded request data should be stored by default

-* **path**: _default: 'api-data'_ - special location where all data is collected when saved to disk, when no specific destination is definded under the targets dest.
+* **path**: _default: 'api-data'_ - special location where all data is collected when saved to disk, when no specific destination is definded under the targets `dest`.
 * **cache**:  _default: '.cache.json'_ - plugin cache file name.
 Will be stored under under the output path defined above.

 ### format